awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-alexa-skills-kit.md

        ./interactionModel/locale.json
    ```

-**To push files to your AWS CodeCommit repository**
+**To push files to your CodeCommit repository**

-1. Push or upload the files to your AWS CodeCommit repository\.
+1. Push or upload the files to your CodeCommit repository\.
 These files are the source artifact created by the **Create Pipeline** wizard for your deployment action in AWS CodePipeline\.
 Your files should look like this in your local directory:

    ```
    skill.json